F33RNI/Liberty-Way/README.md

 This project is a part of project activity in Moscow Polytech University by students of group 181-311

-Liberty-Way AMLS Landing Controller © 2021 Pavel Neshumov (Fern H.)
+Liberty-Way AMLS Landing Controller © 2022 Fern Lane

-All the code excluding the dependencies block, was written by Pavel Neshumov (Fern H.)
+All the code excluding the dependencies block, was written by Fern Lane, Vladislav Yasnetsky and Andrey Kabalin

 ----------